Danny L Harle: 2019–present: Pang, Harlecore, and Desire, I Want to Turn Into You

 While he continued producing, songwriting, and remixing for many other artists (including Nile Rodgers & Chic, Betta Lemme, and Tommy Cash), Harle did not put out another single until September 2019 when his collaborative single "Part of Me" with PC Music labelmate Hannah Diamond was released accompanied by a lyric video.

 Harle also executive produced Caroline Polachek's 2019 album Pang alongside Polachek, co-producing and co-writing several of the album's tracks.
 Harle returned for Polachek's 2023 album Desire, I Want to Turn Into You, co-producing and co-writing almost all of the album's tracks.
 Harle received a Grammy nomination for Best Engineered Album, Non-Classical for his work on Desire.

 Harle has also become known for his rave-influenced "Harlecore" sound in his original music.
 In 2021, Harle announced his debut full-length solo album Harlecore for release on February 26 of that same year through Mad Decent, alongside the singles "Boing Beat", "On a Mountain", "Interlocked" and "Ocean's Theme".
 The album features Harle taking on the personas of four different DJs, each with their own distinct rave-inspired sound.

 Harle co-produced Dua Lipa's "Houdini" with Tame Impala, released in November 2023.
 The track is the lead single for Lipa's third album, Radical Optimism, with Harle's production receiving praise for its "drive and loony spark".

 On 16 December 2023, the BBC announced that Olly Alexander would be representing the at the Eurovision Song Contest 2024 with a song Harle had co-written.
 Harle subsequently produced Alexander's debut album Polari, which was released on 7 February 2025.

 On 8 July 2025 Harle released "Starlight" featuring English singer PinkPantheress.
+His second album, Cerulean, was released on 13 February 2026.

 Personal life

-Harle has been married to Poppy Harle since January 2018.
-Together, they have a daughter, Nico, born in November 2018; her voice was used in the Caroline Polachek song "Bunny Is a Rider", a track Harle produced.
+Harle has been married to Poppy Cosyns since January 2018.
+Together, they have a daughter, Nico, born in November 2018; her voice was used in the Caroline Polachek song "Bunny Is a Rider", and subsequently Harle's own song "Island (da da da)".
 Former PC Music labelmate GFOTY is her godmother.
-The couple had another daughter in 2022.
+The couple had another daughter, Cosima, in 2022.

-Harle's sister-in-law, Raffy, features on much of Danny's music.